 If you are an infantryman in Afghanistan or a civilian in Topeka, debt consolidation – whether it’s a personal loan, a debt management program or in the most severe instances, bankruptcy – can ease the strain.
 There is no financial strain quite like military financial strain, but there is help.

 Service members are held to a higher standard.
 They can’t abuse alcohol, drugs or even credit.
 Article 134 of the Uniform Code of Military Justice spells it out – Service members who don’t pay their bills “bring discredit upon the armed forces.”

 They can lose their security clearances, promotions and even face court martial if they fail to live up to their financial obligations.
 Despite such consequences, 36% of military service members have trouble paying monthly bills, according to a study by the Financial Industry Regulatory Authority (FINRA).

-That’s why you see so many storefront payday lenders with flashing signs outside the gates of military bases.
-They won’t tell you that bill consolidation, lowering your interest rates and making only one monthly payment might be the best route to solvency.
+That’s why you see so many payday lender storefronts with flashing signs outside the gates of military bases.
+They won’t tell you that making only one monthly payment on a debt consolidation loan or personal loan with lower interest rates might be the best route to solvency.

 Military Debt Relief Programs and Services by InCharge Debt Solutions

 From free budget and credit counseling to personal finance books and podcasts, InCharge Debt Solutions is dedicated to serving those who serve our country.
 Financial readiness keeps our troops and our nation strong.

 It’s been around since 1940 and was initially called the Soldiers’ and Sailors’ Civil Relief Act, though its origin dates back to the Civil War.

 Congress passed legislation that gave relief to soldiers who could not pay their debts while at war.
 Union privates made all of $13 a month, which was actually $2 more than their Confederate counterparts.